 GETTING THE CORRECT APPLE WATCH STRAP FOR YOUR WRIST

 As mentioned above, Apple advises wearing your Apple Watch with the right fit.
 It means your watch strap should be a manageable size for your wrist.
 Fortunately, there are several methods you can use to get the right Apple Watch Band size for you:

 You can find a printable guide you can download on the Apple webpage for Apple Solo Loop.
 This tool can help you determine the correct size of your Solo Loop Band.
 To measure your wrist using the printable tool provided by Apple, you only have to follow these steps:

 - First, print the printable tool after you download it.
-Make sure that the page in the printer options is in a setting wherein it could print at 100 percent and not scaled to fit.
+Make sure that the page in the printer options is in a setting wherein it can print at 100 percent and not be scaled to fit.

 - Next, place a credit card in the sizing area on the printed page.
 It is to ensure that you print the tool at the correct size.